Eileen Gu: 2022 Winter Olympics

-At the 2022 Winter Olympics, Gu became the youngest gold medalist in freestyle skiing, winning the big air freestyle skiing event, the first to be held at the Olympics.
+At the 2022 Winter Olympics in Beijing, Gu became the youngest gold medalist in freestyle skiing, winning the big air freestyle skiing event, the first to be held at the Olympics.
 Gu landed a double cork 1620, her first attempt in competition.
 She was the second woman to land the trick and the first woman to land a left-turn 1620; Tess Ledeux first successfully completed a double cork 1620 on 21 January 2022, at the X Games in Aspen, Colorado, Gu landed it again in her first run of the big air final at the 2022 Winter Olympics.

 Gu won the silver medal in the slopestyle event.
 She won a second gold medal in the women's freeski halfpipe competition, becoming the first freestyle skier to win three medals at a Winter Olympics.
 She was awarded the Best Breakthrough Athlete and Best Female Action Sports Athlete ESPY Awards at the 2022 ESPY Awards.

 World Cup results

 Gu ended the 2021–22 World Cup season with a perfect record in women's halfpipe, taking her first career crystal globe and becoming the first freestyle skier to win four consecutive World Cup competitions.
-She won a second crystal globe during the same season, placing first in park and pike overall.
+She won a second crystal globe during the same season, placing first in park and pipe overall.

 All results are sourced from the International Ski Federation.